thephpleague/uri/components/overview.md

   user   pass
 ~~~

-The `League\Uri` package uses two interfaces as fundation to implements any URI component or part.
+The `League\Uri` package uses two interfaces as fundation to implement any URI component or part.

 ## URI part interface